peterhinch/micropython-async/v3/docs/DRIVERS.md

 the pin to an input.
 The effect of the pull down is for the voltage on the pin to reduce, with the rate being inversely proportional to capacitance (see the Matthias Wandel reference).
 The SM reduces `x` until the pin reads as a low level, when it pushes the value.
-The ISR gets a number proportional to capacitance as `0xFF - x`.
+The ISR stores a number proportional to capacitance as `0xFF - x`.
 See code comments for further details.

 ## 4.4 Keyboard class